 Thanks for taking time to educate us and being patient with me and my colleagues.

-If you wish to enroll for the Course please send your full name and
+to enroll for the Course please visit this site:

 May all beings live wisely and compassionately.